 Career Outlook for Nurses in West Virginia

-More than 20,000 nursing professionals practice in West Virginia, including licensed practical nurses, registered nurses, nurse practitioners, and advanced practice nurses.
-An on-campus or online nursing degree from a nursing school in West Virginia prepares students for all these careers.
-Hospitals employ the largest number of nurses in the state, but West Virginia also has medical facilities in urban areas, such as Charleston and Morgantown.
-LPNs, RNs, and other nursing professionals in West Virginia may also find employment opportunities in rural clinics.
+More than 20,000 nursing professionals practice in West Virginia, including LPNs, RNs, NPs, and APRNs.
+An on-campus or online degree from a nursing school in West Virginia prepares students for these careers.
+City hospitals employ the largest number of nurses in the state, but nursing professionals in West Virginia may also find employment in rural clinics.

-Nationwide, the BLS projects the number of licensed practical nurses and vocational nurses will grow 12% by 2026.
-The BLS projects a 15% growth for RNs and a 31% increase in the number of nurse practitioners and other advanced practice nurses.
-The exact salary of a nursing professional depends on education level.
-For example, in 2016 , LPNs in West Virginia earned an average mean salary of $36,050, while nurse anesthetists, who must hold an MSN, earned $176,110.
+Nationwide, the BLS projects jobs for LPNs and vocational nurses to grow 12% by 2026.
+The BLS projects a 15% growth rate for RNs and a 31% increase in the number of NPs and other APRNs.
+The salary of a nursing professional depends on education and experience.

 Biggest Hospitals in West Virginia

 The hospitals in Charleston and Morgantown are two of the largest healthcare and research centers in the state.
-Most of the smaller hospitals and medical facilities in West Virginia serve as triage centers, often moving patients to larger hospitals.
-Many hospitals are affiliated with nursing schools in West Virginia, making them ideal places for recent graduates of nursing schools in West Virginia to seek employment.
+Most of the smaller medical facilities in West Virginia are triage centers, often referring patients to larger hospitals.
+Many West Virginia hospitals are affiliated with nursing schools, making them ideal places for graduates of nursing schools in West Virginia to seek employment.
 Large hospitals also provide internship and fellowship opportunities for nursing students.

-- Charleston Area Medical Center: CAMC has several campuses and employs 7,000 individuals across the state.
-CAMC serves patients in all areas of healthcare, prevention, and education and offers services such as urgent and emergency care, inpatient and outpatient facilities, family and surgical centers, and transplant services.
+- Charleston Area Medical Center: The CAMC boasts several campuses and employs 7,000 individuals across the state.
+The CAMC offers urgent and emergency care, inpatient and outpatient facilities, family and surgical centers, and transplant services.

 Additional Nursing Resources in West Virginia

-WVNA brings together nursing professionals in West Virginia to improve their knowledge and skills and the overall health of the state’s residents.
-Members have access to continuing education opportunities, job boards, and recent state and national news regarding the nursing profession.
+- West Virginia Nursing Association: The WVNA brings together nursing professionals in West Virginia to improve their knowledge and skills.
+Members gain access to continuing education opportunities, job boards, and state and national nursing news.

-Based on WVU’s campus, the WVU Student Nurses’ Association supports and unites nursing students.
-Members host activities and meetings, and they outreach with faculty and other WVU students.
+- West Virginia University Student Nurses' Association: Based on WVU’s campus, the WVU Student Nurses’ Association supports and unites nursing students.
+Members host activities and meetings, and they network with faculty and other WVU students.

-WVHCA emphasizes quality and professionalism in long-term care facilities and advocates for the patients and employees at these facilities.
-WVHCA represents 130 nursing facilities, assisted-living communities, and residential retirement centers in West Virginia.
+- West Virginia Health Care Association: The WVHCA emphasizes quality care and professionalism in long-term care facilities, advocating for patients and employees.
+The WVHCA represents 130 nursing facilities, assisted living communities, and residential retirement centers in West Virginia.

 Accredited Online Nursing Programs in West Virginia

-For students who wish to attend nursing school online, West Virginia University is the only option.
-No community or technical colleges in West Virginia offer online nursing degrees at the associate level ( ADN ).
-West Virginia University offers an online RN to BSN nursing program, which is designed for practicing RNs who want to earn their bachelor’s degree, and an online MSN program.
+For students looking to attend an online nursing school, West Virginia University is the only option in the state.
+No community or technical colleges in West Virginia offer online ADNs.
+West Virginia University offers an online RN-to-BSN nursing program for practicing RNs seeking their bachelor’s degree, and an online MSN program.